-We are a commercial property mortgage broker at Simpler.
+We are a commercial mortgage broker at Simpler.
 In addition we offer shorter loan terms for commercial property, and this can have a big impact on affordability.
 The loan term will be largely derived by the lease profile of the property, so having some committed tenants can help dramatically.

 Understanding the in’s and outs of each property type and the changing demands of it’s tenants will help you determine what property type is for you.
 In a post-covid world business’s demands for commercial property have changed rapidly, and understanding this changing demand will help you make astute property investment decisions.

+Actually Business Mortgage Broker and Commercial Mortgage Broker acts as an intermediary who brokers mortgage loans on behalf of businesses or individuals who needs a commercial loan.
 The different types of commercial property include Retail, Hospitality, Accommodation, Office space, Warehouse or Industrial storage yard.
 Each investor will need to form their own view of each sector and the local demand for that type of commercial property.

 It’s also important to consider whether the building will have a single tenant or multiple tenants, as this will change your lease profile and can add some welcome diversification.